 California Almond Sustainability Program

 Sustainability is about ensuring that people, profit and the planet are all considered while conducting daily business.
 A definition of sustainability specific to almonds based on this basic definition was developed with almond growers and almond handlers in 2005, and subsequently adopted by the Board of Directors of the Almond Board of California.
 It reads: Sustainable almond farming utilizes production practices that are economically viable and are based upon scientific research, common sense and a respect for the environment, neighbors and employees.
-The result is a plentiful, nutritious and safe food product.

 Bring Your Future Online: SustainableAlmondGrowing.org